nwawrzyniak/nwju/README.md

 ---
 ## Disclaimer
-This code mess is a mix of fresh, clean, well-documented code and over 10 year old school project snippets.
-I do not take any warranty for the usage of this library, though I intend to maintain this library as well as possible.
-Coding style may vary in quality and comments and documentation may vary in quality and existance, mostly depening on the when the code was written.
-Currently the library is getting a complete overhaul and I cannot guarantee that everything will stay 100% backwards compatible.
+I do not take any warranty for the usage of this library, though I intend to maintain this library as well as possible and will respond on to all feedback.
+Currently the library is getting a complete overhaul.